brunostc/brunostc/README.md

 :house_with_garden: I’m from Brazil.

-:rocket: Currently working at Laon Labs.
+:rocket: Currently engineering payment solutions at Paylivre!

 ## Contact